michaellee/old-michaelsoolee.com/_posts/2014-06-17-reflections-on-my-first-fathers-day.md

+---
+layout: post
+title:  "Reflections on My First Father's Day"
+categories: fathers-day
+---

 > "Having a child, it's extremely expanding.
 Because you suddenly relate to everyone else on earth who has a child.
-No matter what race, class or creed." - __<a href="http://www.humansofnewyork.com/" target="_blank">Paraphrased quote from Humans of New York</a>__
+No matter what race, class or creed." - <a href="http://www.humansofnewyork.com/" target="_blank">Paraphrased quote from Humans of New York</a>

 This year with the birth of my son, Noah I got to join fatherhood.
 And what's described in the quote above happened; an experience that no one had told me about so it was completely unexpected.